Yifeeeeei/butterknife/README.md

 # butterknife 🧈🗡️
 A printing tool for Golang debugging.
-It works like "fmt" or "log", but it prints out something else alongside, including:

-- the line number and file that calls it
+Prints out the function call hierarchy alongside the content.
+By hierarchy, it means

-- the function that wraps over it
+- the function call that wraps over butterknife's print
-- the function that wraps over the function that wraps over it
+- the function call that wraps over the function call that wraps over butterknife's print
-- ...
+- ... all the way up

 Spreads the whole thing onto the terminal smoothly.

-Note: cmd + click on the line number to jump right to it
+It also prints out the line number of the code in the file, cmd + click to navigate to the line of code.

 # usage